DevExpress-Examples/asp-net-web-forms-html-editor-paste-url-as-hyperlink/Readme.md

     }
     ```

-3. In the [HtmlChanged](https://docs.devexpress.com/AspNet/js-ASPxClientHtmlEditor.HtmlChanged) event handler, get an HTML code from the editor and replace each URL with the corresponding hyperlink in the HTML format.
+3. In the [HtmlChanged](https://docs.devexpress.com/AspNet/js-ASPxClientHtmlEditor.HtmlChanged) event handler, obtain HTML code from the editor and replace each URL with the corresponding hyperlink in the HTML format.

     ```js
     function he_OnHtmlChanged(s, e) {